China Student Visa: X1 and X2, the Residence Permit and Working While You Study

 After Graduation: Switching to a Work Visa

-Maintaining Your Status and Restrictions
+Maintaining Your Status, and the Restrictions

 Pitfalls and Realities